Gum Grafts: Repair Your Gums

 Gum Grafting Pain

-The most common question we receive when a patient requires gum grafting is, what is the pain going to be like?
-During the treatment itself, you should not experience any pain since you will be numbed and possibly sedated if given the option.
+The most common question we receive when a patient requires gum grafting is, what will the pain be like?
+You should not experience any pain during the treatment since you will be numbed and possibly IV sedated if given the option.
 However, more of the pain is experienced during the recovery period of the treatment.
-Depending on the type of tissue graft performed it may not only affect your post-op instructions but your level of discomfort during recovery.
+Depending on the type of tissue graft performed, it may not only affect your post-op instructions but your level of discomfort during recovery.

 Free Gingival gum grafting recovery

-The roof of the mouth during the first few days following the procedure is usually where most of the discomfort tends to be.
-Due to the extensiveness of this procedure at the roof of the mouth, most patients say their pain level is anywhere from a 4 to 6 following treatment into about a week after treatment.
+During the first few days following the procedure, the roof of the mouth is usually where most of the discomfort tends to be.
+Due to the extensiveness of this procedure at the top of the mouth, most patients say their pain level is anywhere from 4 to 6 following treatment.

 Connective tissue gum grafting recovery

-Following the procedure swelling might occur and this is where most of the pain tends to be post-treatment.
-Along with icing, anti-inflammatory drugs such as ibuprofen can be taken to help alleviate some of the pain and swelling.
-Pre-treatment with a Medrol Dosepak may be given as well to reduce post-op swelling.
-Discomfort may come from the roof of the mouth as well.
-However, it is not as painful as a free gingival graft due to the way in which the tissue is removed from the palate.
-Most patients tend to rate their pain level as a 1-2 on a scale of 1-10.
+Following the procedure, swelling might occur, where most pain tends to be post-treatment.
+Along with icing, anti-inflammatory drugs such as ibuprofen may be taken to help alleviate some of this swelling.
+Pre-treatment, a Medrol Dosepak, may be given to reduce the risk of post-op swelling.
+Discomfort may come from the roof of the mouth, but it is not as painful as a free gingival graft due to the area where the tissue was removed.
+However, most patients tend to rate their pain level as a 1 to 2 on a scale of 1-10.

-Gum graft failure is not uncommon, because it is a very technique-sensitive procedure.
-It is important to get it done by a periodontist who has had years of additional training.
-If the gum tissue has been destabilized from the recipient site, this is a sign of gum graft failure.
-A large white patch is typically seen around the site because the tissue has died and has failed to receive adequate vascularity from the surrounding tissues.
-If your gum grafting does fail, an attempt cannot be made till at least 3 months after the treatment date.
+Gum graft failure is not uncommon, but it is technique sensitive, so it is crucial to get it done by a periodontist who has had years of additional training.
+If the gum tissue is destabilized from the recipient site, this is a sign of gum graft failure.
+A large white patch is typically seen around the area because the tissue has died and has failed to receive adequate vascularity from the surrounding tissues.
+If your gum grafting does fail, an attempt cannot be made till at least three months after the treatment date.